 Retrofitting older rental properties can feel daunting, especially in Victorian terraces, pre-war semis, and HMOs built long before energy efficiency was a priority.
 Solid walls, draughty windows, and ageing heating systems often make it harder to improve comfort and meet modern standards.
-The good news is that there are practical retrofit options that can make these homes warmer, cheaper to run, and more appealing to tenants.
+The good news is that there are practical retrofit options that may improve comfort and could help reduce energy use, depending on the property.

 With proposed EPC C requirements on the horizon, landlords of older homes face some of the toughest retrofit challenges.
-This guide explains why these homes struggle to meet the standard, the practical upgrade options available, and where to find trusted financial support to make improvements affordable.
+This guide explains why these homes struggle to meet the standard, the practical upgrade options available, and where to find financial support options, which may help with the cost depending on your circumstances.

 Why Retrofitting Older Rental Properties to EPC C Can Be Challenging